-The Dangers of Eating Expired Tortillas
+The risks and considerations of Eating Expired Tortillas

-The Dangers of Eating Expired Tortillas
+The risks and considerations of Eating Expired Tortillas

 Do you have a pack of tortillas sitting in your pantry, and you're unsure whether they're still safe to eat?
 We often overlook the expiration dates on packaged foods, thinking that they are just a suggestion.
 However, when it comes to tortillas, consuming expired ones can pose risks to your health.
-In this blog post, we will explore the potential dangers of eating expired tortillas and provide you with essential information to ensure food safety.
+In this blog post, we will explore the potential risks and considerations of eating expired tortillas and provide you with essential information to ensure food safety.

 What Happens When Tortillas Expire?